QileHuang/-Public-Statistics_Analysis_Academic/README.md

 There are four main chapters of statistical analysis:
 1. Descriptive analysis and visualization
 2. Multi-variable OLS regression
-3. Chisquared analysis of household income categories measured against population data provided by US Department of Labor
+3. Chi Squared analysis of household income categories measured against population data provided by US Department of Labor
 4. Using age as a predictor of customer spending score